 A. Roles of deacons

-Deacons are given the responsibility to provide care and support for members of the church who are in need.
-Deacons function as a team of equals, provide care within a biblical framework, are “ministers of mercy”, and serve under the oversight of the elders.
+Deacons are given the responsibility to coordinate the practical care and support for members of the church who are in need.
+Deacons function as a team of equals, provide care within a biblical framework, are “ministers of mercy”, and serve under the oversight of the pastors.

 2. Deacons coordinate the church’s support of widows.
 According to the principles in 1 Timothy 5, deacons manage the church’s corporate response in response to the needs of widows.